logo image Glasgow Home

 Pollok House

-3 miles southwest of George Square.
+4 miles southwest of George Square.
 A Georgian Country House showing life as it was for the wealthy, with an Art Collection.
-There are regular Buses and Trains from the city centre.
-Taxi prices from Glasgow centre are about £15 each way.
+There are regular Buses and Trains from the city centre as well as the Yellow Tour Buses.
 Admission Prices on the website.
+The interior of the house may be closed for some time due to a refurb but the exterior and gardens are impressive.

 RS Page .
 Website .
 G43 1AT .
 Image